Docklands, Victoria: Local media

 The precinct has two publications, Docklands News and 3008 Docklands Magazine.

 The Docklands Community News' first edition was published in 2003, and both DCN & 3008 Docklands Magazine have grown with the Docklands precincts' population.
 Both publications are printed and distributed to all businesses and residences within Docklands, which allows for a regular readership of over 10,000.
 The DCN paper informs the community of relevant news relating to Docklands as well as supplying residents, business owners and workers with a platform for community discussion.

-3008 Docklands Magazine also covers all matters relating to the Docklands community and businesses, but also covers events and news pertaining to Melbourne City and the surrounding suburbs, as Docklands is under the jurisdiction of the City of Melbourne.
-3008 Docklands Magazine is a glossy, well-produced, stylish publication which is both informative and interesting and has been well received by its reader base since its first issue back in May 2006.
+3008 Docklands Magazine covers all matters relating to the Docklands community and businesses.
+It also covers events and news pertaining to Melbourne City and the surrounding suburbs, as Docklands is under the jurisdiction of the City of Melbourne.
+3008 Docklands Magazine has been well received by its reader base since its first issue back in May 2006.
 3008 Docklands Magazine has a significant online following.